lafetamarcelo/CoRoTContributions/docs/index.rst

       * Address
       * ...

-   Note that this features does not change over time.
-Here we have time series, so we have to somehow extract from those time series, some static information.
+   Note that these features do not change over time.
+Here we have a time series, so we have to somehow extract from those time series, some static information.
 So be prepared for the feature engineering part of the pipeline!

 .. warning::

    Note that the first three pipeline steps will generate a data file, with the processed data for the next step.
-The user can choose to either follow each process step, and by it self generate and preprocess the data.
+The user can choose to either follow each process step and by it self generate and preprocess the data.
 Or one can go the google drive link bellow

    * `Google drive access <https://drive.google.com/drive/folders/19kALbQ5m1ppXxGTVMBaWA4KdIE9pmWfM?usp=sharing>`_